jdeschamps/EMU-guide/jcomponents.md

 # JComponents

 JComponents are the Swing elements the user interacts with and are central to building a ConfigurablePanel.
-Here are examples of the most common components:
+Here are examples of useful components:

 ![JComponents](img/jcomponents.png)